RenderKit/oidn/README.md

 A training result can be tested by performing inference on an image dataset (`-i` or `--input_data` option) using the `infer.py` script.
 The dataset does *not* have to be preprocessed.
-In addition to the result to use, it is possible to specify which checkpoint to load as well.
+In addition to the result to use, it is possible to specify which checkpoint to load as well (`-e` or `--epochs` option).
 By default the latest checkpoint is loaded.

 The tool saves the output images in a separate directory (`-O` or `--output_dir`) in the requested formats (`-F` or `--format` option).
 It